opengeospatial/geoparquet/README.md

 please sound in on the issues and contribute PR's!
 But please do not start converting all your data to this format, as it will change
 (and possibly in a backwards incompatible way, see the [versioning](#versioning) section below.

-Early contributors include developers from Voltron Data, Microsoft, Carto, Azavea, Planet & Unfolded.
+Early contributors include developers from GeoPandas, GeoTrellis, OpenLayers, Voltron Data, Microsoft, Carto, Azavea, Planet & Unfolded.
 Anyone is welcome to join us, by building implementations, trying it out, giving feedback through issues and contributing to the spec via pull requests.

 Note that version 0.1 only supports 2d geometries, as we are not supporting [EWKB](https://libgeos.org/specifications/wkb/#extended-wkb) or
 [ISO WKB](https://libgeos.org/specifications/wkb/#iso-wkb).
 We expect to expand WKB to support 3D in the future, if you have thoughts please